Water Conservation, Energy Efficiency, Indoor Air Quality, Solar Power, Storm Water Infiltration, Electric Vehicle

 For 2016 we produced 12,619 kW and used 6,172 kW, including charging our EV, amounting to 204% of our electricity use requirements, and were reimbursed by Snohomish PUD with a check for $5,000 for our net metered production for 2015.
 Over the past four years we have received checks totaling $18,427.09 from our net metered production.
 The existing Washington State Renewable Energy Cost Recovery System limit is $5,000/year for residential solar production through net-metering.
 Net metering paid our electric bill for the first three years, and now we pay an annual electric bill of less than $300/year.
 Snohomish PUD also sent us a check for $2,500 for signing up for net metering in 2012.

 In 2014/2015, we installed 4,590 gallons of Cisterns at our home to capture the rain water off our roof for reuse on our property in our vegetable gardens, and plant watering.

-We are currently waiting to have a Tesla Powerwall-2 backup battery system installed, and hope to have that installation completed prior to the 2017 Northwest Green Home Tour.
+We are currently waiting to have a 13.5 kWh Tesla Powerwall-2 backup battery system installed, and hope to have that installation completed later this Spring, or early Summer.

 Our dream of sustainable living and becoming a net electricity producer has been realized, and our sustainability dream, as you can see, has definitely paid off!